AreebHQ/Car-Dealership-FullStack/README.md

 <div class="info"> <font color="#303030">
 <h2> <b>Introduction</b> </h2>

-A full-stack Car Dealership project using Springboot application.
-Havin JQuery AJAX calls to REST services to get data from cloud database utilizing JPA.
-Results are displayed in web environment using Bootstrap. .
+•	A Full Stack project built from scratch, from Database Design and Data Modeling to User responsive webpages, for a Car Dealership.
+•	Using Spring boot, REST API design, JPA to query data from SQL cloud database through AJAX calls, Bootstrap and JavaScript to display web content.

+  <b>In Progress....!!</b>
 <br> <br>

 <br><br></font></div>